Microwave Cozies – A Mini Tutorial

 - Cotton thread – polyester will catch on fire

-- You’ll also need a ruler, marking pen and some pins/clips
+- You’ll also need a ruler, marking pen, laser light for quicker cozies, and some pins/clips

 Thank you for reading this far!
 Thank you for asking how I made the cozies for the shower.
 It is greatly appreciated.